shogun0331/shogun0331/README.md

 <img src="https://freesvg.org/img/hello_world_label.png" width="300" height="300">

-I am a Game client developer.
-I am a South Korean.
-I have experience in making Unity packages and releasing over 20 kinds of puzzles and arcade games.I like running as a hobby.:running:
-I have a cat called "Lungworm":cat:
+I am a Korean game client developer with a passion for creating immersive gaming experiences.
+I have a proven track record of developing and releasing over 10 puzzle and arcade games using Unity.
+My expertise includes game  programming, and asset creation.
+I am also proficient in creating reusable Unity packages to enhance development efficiency.
+Outside of work, I enjoy running to stay fit and clear my mind.